 The Timer/Counter can be clocked internally, via the prescaler, or asynchronously clocked from the TOSC1/2 pins, as detailed later in this section.
 The asynchronous operation is controlled by the Asynchronous Status Register (ASSR).
 The Clock Select logic block controls which clock source the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the clock select logic is referred to as the timer clock (clk ${T2}$).
+The output from the Clock Select logic is referred to as the timer clock (clk{T2}).

 The double buffered Output Compare Register (OCR2) is compared with the Timer/Counter value at all times.
-The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OC2).
-For details, see "Output Compare Unit" on page 105.
-The Compare Match event will also set the Compare Flag (OCF2) which can be used to generate an Output Compare interrupt request.
+The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare Pin (OC2).
+See "Output Compare Unit" on page 119 for details.
+The Compare Match event will also set the Compare Flag (OCF2) which can be used to generate an output compare interrupt request.